hualin-ok/hualin-ok.github.io/publications.md

 ### Conference Symposium
 >
+#### Regression Toward the Mean, Lord’s Paradox, and Modeling or Forecasting Change in Longitudinal Analyses – SRCD 2021
+>
+> - **Lin, H.** & Larzelere, R. E (April 2021).
+Dual-Centered ANCOVA Overcomes Bias in ANCOVA with More Statistical Power than Difference-Score Analyses.
+Paper will be presented in a paper symposium at the 2021 virtual biennial meeting of the Society for Research in Child Development.

 #### Science Is Only as Good as Its Measures - NCFR 2020
 >
 > - **Lin, H.**, Washburn, I. J., Cox, R., Sahbaz S., & Greder, K. (November, 2020).
 Snyder’s Children’s Hope Scale: Evidence for use in a Latino Sample.
 Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.